6 Reasons You Shouldn’t Travel with Young Kids (and why they’re wrong)

 You’re right, young kids do require extra stuff: a crib, a stroller, a car seat.
 But that’s no different from life at home!
 There’s so much great travel-friendly kids gear out there, it’s really not hard to slim down your packing list if you really want to stay mobile (You can get a full list of our favorite travel gear for young kids here).
 When it comes to entertainment, keep it simple.
 Young kids don’t require loads and loads of toys, and actually will prefer a few simple items that can easily be tucked in a carry on.

 And when all else fails, consider renting.
 New services like Rent The Baby Gear allow you to order online and ship what you need right to your destination, while kid-friendly apartment rentals like Kid&Coe may have just what you need already set up for you.
-Read these helpful tips for flying with a baby.
+Read these helpful tips for flying with a baby and read these helpful tips for flying with a toddler.

 3. Flying with kids is too stressful.